 The only other functional difference between the phones is the Galaxy S10+'s secondary front-facing camera.
 Now this "camera" isn't used for actual photos, but rather is a dedicated camera for capturing depth information to improve selfies and provide neat portrait mode effects.
 With the second camera, you can accurately determine the depth of frames and apply some (admittedly gimmicky) effects.
 This isn't likely to be much of a consideration, especially when considering the main selfie camera on both phones is the same — and it's quite good, at that.

 Both phones come standard with the same 8GB of RAM and 128GB of storage, which is a healthy amount that most people will be happy with.
 However, for the true power users that never want to be stuck with storage issues, the Galaxy S10+ has an over-the-top option for 1TB of storage — and it happens to have 12GB of RAM as well.
 Those are both absurd numbers that don't apply to most smartphone users, but if you know that you need it, the Galaxy S10+ is the only place to go for it.

 On the more superficial side, the Galaxy S10+ also has two exclusive models that have a ceramic back instead of glass.
 The ceramic comes in black or white (different shades than the glass models) and is only available when buying one of the high storage versions.
 The ceramic looks neat and is undoubtedly tougher than the glass model, but it's tough to say that it's worth the extra money when the base models are so well equipped.
 Nonetheless, you can't get the smaller Galaxy S10 and the ceramic back together.

 Samsung Galaxy S10 vs. Galaxy S10+ Which should you buy?

-The Galaxy S10 is the preferred choice for most people, partially because it's less expensive.
-For that money, you're getting nearly the same phone, sans a couple of fringe features, along with higher optional storage and RAM choices that aren't necessary.
-The GS10 is also a bit more compact and still has a plenty large battery to get you through the day
+At launch, the Galaxy S10 was the preferred choice for most people because it was less expensive.
+Now that the Galaxy S10+ is a whole lot cheaper, it is definitely the better option.
+For almost the same money, you're getting nearly the same phone, sans a couple of fringe features, along with higher optional storage and RAM choices.